jithu-keyvalue/ai-interview-coach/Readme.md

 Securely store user credentials using password hashing and proper response handling.

 ✅ Your Task
-- Add a hashed version of password using passlib
+- Use schema.sql to update the column name to password_hash

-- Do NOT store or return plain passwords
+- Do NOT store plain password: store hashed password instead

 - Use Pydantic models:
   - `UserCreate` for request
-  - `UserOut` for response (exclude password)
+  - `UserOut` for response (to exclude password)
 - Use `response_model` in endpoints

 🧪 Test
-- Install deps: `pip install -r requirements.txt`
+- Install new dependency passlib[bcrypt]: `pip install -r requirements.txt`
 - Run the app: `uvicorn main:app --reload`
 - Try POST /api/users and GET /api/users/{id} via Swagger (/docs)
 - Ensure password is not returned in response

 📎 Note:
-If you're re-running after modifying schema.sql, make sure to:
-- Uncomment `ALTER TABLE` statement for first run
+- Uncomment `ALTER TABLE` statement for first app run
 - Comment it out after running once (to avoid errors)